Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Methods

-Without making an assumption about which effects are more common, we employ a range of hypothetical timescales on which systems could disrupt.
+Without making an assumption about the parameters of the decay function, we employ a range of hypothetical timescales on which systems could disrupt.
 Based on a prescription for dynamical sculpting of exoplanets, the system is assigned a boolean dynamical state $S$ -- ``intact" ($I$) or ``disrupted" ($D$) -- according to its age.
 The decay rate $\mathscr{D}$ is the rate at which systems become disrupted in a sample as the system age increases.
 The total intact fraction $\bar{\mathscr{L}}$ is the fraction of systems which are intact from a representative sample of systems with uniformly distributed ages.
 We adopt some simplifying language here, with respect to the dynamical instability timescales.
 Systems could become disrupted very early in their lifetimes, with sculpting ceasing before 100 Myr (``fast" decay).
 Sculpting could also be operative later in the system lifetime, ceasing at 1 Gyr (``medium" decay), or on the even longer timescale of 5 Gyr (``slow" decay).
 While there exists theoretical support for dynamical disruption on timescales of years \citep{Pu15} to Gyr \citep{Batygin09}, we require only consistency with the observed ``intact rate'' among M dwarf planetary systems today. \cite{Muirhead15} estimated this value to be 0.2, but with a 1$\sigma$ confidence interval ranging between fractions of 0.1 and 0.4 \citep{Ballard19}.

-We therefore test nine distinct fiducial dynamical instability laws.
+We therefore test nine distinct fiducial dynamical instability laws based on the form found in \cite{SmithLissauer09} and explored in \cite{Pu15}.
 We select a ``slow", ``medium", and ``fast" sculpting law for each of three resultant modern ``intact" fractions: 0.1, 0.2, and 0.4.
+We note that our 0.2, ``fast" decay function closely resembles that in \cite{Pu15}, while our family of functions generally brackets other possibilities that are supported in the literature.
 In this way, we adopt an agnostic approach to the mechanism driving instability, mandating only that it result in an intact fraction today that is within 1$\sigma$ of its observed value.

 We define a likelihood of intactness (LoI) function of age to calculate the likelihood $\mathscr{L}(A)$ that a system with age $A$ is intact.
 A random number $r$ between 0 and 1 is chosen, and the system is assigned intact if $r$ is less than $\mathscr{L}(A)$, otherwise it is assigned disrupted: